entur/damu/README.md

 - A NeTEx dataset containing the full definition of the StopPlaces and Quays referred from the timetable data.

 # Output
-The converter produces a GTFS zip archive corresponding to the input timetable data.
+The converter produces a GTFS zip archive containing timetable data.

 # Data format prerequisites
-The library supports out-of-the-box NeTEx datasets that follow the Nordic NeTEx Profile and assumes the dataset structure and completeness are compatible with the Nordic NeTEx Profile (example: required name on a Line, required DestinationDisplay on the first stop of a JourneyPattern, ...)
+The library supports out-of-the-box NeTEx datasets that follow the Nordic NeTEx Profile and assumes that the dataset structure and completeness are compatible with the Nordic NeTEx Profile (example: required name on a Line, required DestinationDisplay on the first stop of a JourneyPattern, ...).
-Supporting different NeTEx profiles is possible by overriding the default conversion process (see Extension points below).
+Supporting other NeTEx profiles is possible by overriding the default conversion process (see Extension points below).

 # Usage

-        InputStream stopsAndQuaysDataset = // input stream on a zip archive containing the NeTEX stops and quays definitions.
+        InputStream stopsAndQuaysDataset = // input stream pointing to a zip archive containing the NeTEX stops and quays definitions.
         DefaultStopAreaRepository defaultStopAreaRepository = new DefaultStopAreaRepository();
         defaultStopAreaRepository.loadStopAreas(stopsAndQuaysDataset);

-        InputStream netexTimetableDataset = // input stream on a zip archive containing the NeTEX timetable data.
+        InputStream netexTimetableDataset = // input stream pointing to a zip archive containing the NeTEX timetable data.
         String codespace = // NeTEX codespace for the timetable data provider.

         GtfsExporter gtfsExport = new DefaultGtfsExporter(codespace, defaultStopAreaRepository);